Allied Leaders of World War II: Franklin D. Roosevelt (Part 1)

 WWII Allied and Axis Map November 1942

 Each side of the conflict consisted of several countries.
-Each side was led by the three major powers that existed on their side.
+Each side was led by the three major powers on their side.

 In this lesson, you will study the role of the American Allied leader, Franklin D. Roosevelt (FDR).